 Day 4 and Beyond

 If you have more than three days in Dublin, consider doing some day trips.
-My favorites are:
+Some of the best day trips from Dublin are:

 - Giant’s Causeway